bbauska/W3Cx-5of5/README.md

 <p>People around the world don&apos;t always understand cultural references
 that you are familiar with, for example the concept of a &apos;home run&apos; in baseball, or a particular type of food.
-You should be careful when using examples to illustrate ideas.
-Also, people in other cultures don&apos;t necessarily identify with pictures that you would recognize, for example, hand gestures can have quite unexpected meanings in other parts of the world, and photos of people in a group may not be representative of populations elsewhere.
+You should be careful when using examples to illustrate ideas.</p>

+<p>Also, people in other cultures don&apos;t necessarily identify with
+pictures that you would recognize, for example, hand gestures can have quite unexpected meanings in other parts of the world, and photos of people in a group may not be representative of populations elsewhere.
 When creating forms for capturing personal details, you will quickly find that your assumptions about how personal names and addresses work are very different from those of people from other cultures.</p>

 <p><b>Check #3: If your content will be seen by people from diverse
 cultures, check that your cultural references will be recognized and